everpub/openscienceprize/proposal.md

 this shared code to the shared data requires great technical expertise.
 By not sharing the environment in which the code can be successfully applied to the data we create a high barrier to reuse.
-We will lower that barrier to reuse by providing a web based way to create an environment, use it, and then download it for use in future research.
+We will lower the barrier to reuse by providing a web interface that let's the reader of a journal article create an environment, use it, and then download it for use in future research.

 This project will build the infrastructure required to create and publish scientific output that is more than a simple, static